soapbox-pub/rebased/docs/installation/freebsd_en.md

 Run the database migrations.

-Back as the pleroma user, you will need to do this whenever you update with `git pull`:
+Back as the pleroma user, run the following to implement any database migrations.

 ```
 # su -l pleroma